popovicialinc/gama/README.md

 #### Adding ADB to your Path

-* In your platform-tools folder, shift+right-click adb.exe → Copy as path.
+* In your platform-tools folder, right-click adb.exe → Copy as path.

 * Search for "Edit the system environment variables" using Windows Search.